This guide will teach you to generate SSH key for authenticating Linux servers and applications that support SSH protocol using ssh-keygen.

 man ssh-keygen

-Or you can refer the ssh-keygen online man page
+Or you can refer to the ssh-keygen online man page

 Execute the following ssh-keygen

 command to generate the SSH key pair.
-It generates and save the Keys in the default $HOME/.ssh
+It generates and saves the Keys in the default $HOME/.ssh

 location.
-By default, the private key is named ad id_rsa
+By default, the private key is named as id_rsa

 ssh-keygen

-The above command will prompt for the following options.
+The ssh-keygen command will prompt for the following options.

-- Enter file in which to save the key:- Local of the SSH private key to be saved.
-If you dont specify any location, it gets stored the default SSH location. ie,
+- Enter the file in which to save the key:- Local path of the SSH private key to be saved.
+If you don’t specify any location, it gets stored in the default SSH location. ie,

 $HOME/.ssh